-🥕🍓🥒 Summer orders placed today are available for pick up the week of July 13th. 🥕🍓🥒
+🥕🍓🥒 Fall orders placed today are available the week of September 21st. 🥕🍓🥒

 An Italian variety of beans that have a nutty, earthy flavor and tender flesh.
 Their creamy center makes them perfect for soups, dips, and pasta.

 Specially grown for Wild Hive by farmers in Northwest New York.

 While nearly every region of the country grows dry edible beans, most large-scale production happens in dry climates because wetter environments make them more prone to pests and fungal disease.
 The majority of beans that you find in grocery stores are shipped from across the country and grown with pesticides.
 Traditionally, beans were allowed to dry completely in the field, but conventional bean producers use an herbicide called sodium chlorate to wither the leaves and lower the moisture in the beans before they harvest them.